 Are your sunny days getting spoilt by sneezing, a runny nose or itchy eyes?
 You are not alone!
 Hay fever now impacts between 10% and 30% of all adults and about 40% of children.
-An allergy is the immune system over-reacting to what should be a harmless substance such as pollen, food or house dust mite.
-At this time of the year hay fever, allergic rhinitis, is caused by grass and tree pollen leading to physical symptoms including headaches and tiredness.
+An allergy is the immune system over-reacting to what should be a harmless substance such as pollen, food or dust mite.
+Hay fever, allergic rhinitis, can be caused by grass and tree pollen leading to physical symptoms including headaches and tiredness.

-So what can you do to improve symptoms?
+So what can you do to improve allergy symptoms?

 Whilst many people take anti-histamine medication this doesn’t resolve the problem long-term.
-It is also recommended that people avoid anti-histamine meds if they have thyroid issues, high-blood pressure, heart disease, kidney or liver disease, glaucoma or if they are pregnant or breastfeeding.
+People are advised to avoid anti-histamine meds if they have thyroid issues, high-blood pressure, heart disease, kidney or liver disease, glaucoma or if they are pregnant or breastfeeding.

 Hippocrates said all disease begins in the gut – we now know he was right!
 And whilst an allergy isn’t a disease it is a dis-ease and impacts on quality of life!

 Restoring a healthy balance of gut flora is the best long-term solutions to resolving histamine intolerance.
 Histamine is an important compound in the body but like everything else it needs to be in balance.
 Histamine balance is maintained by an enzyme called diamine oxidase (DAO), which breaks down excessive histamine.
-Some people, however, have a genetic snip or polymorphism that reduces the effectiveness of this enzyme, which can lead to an increase in the body burden of histamine.
+Some people, however, have a genetic snip or polymorphism that reduces the effectiveness of this enzyme.
+This can then lead to an increase in the body burden of histamine.

 How can you reduce histamine?